umbrellio/lamian/README.md

 ### Patching Sentry Scope

-If you want to send events asynchronously, then you need to patch `Sentry::Scope`.
+If you want to send events asynchronously you need to patch `Sentry::Scope`.

 ```ruby
 # Somewhere in a initializer.